Welcome to Treasured Creatures Dog Training!

 • Guest Manners – sit politely while guests enter the home and wait for permission to greet them

-• Grooming Consent – accept grooming like nail trims, teeth brushing, hair brushing, and hair cuts
+• Grooming Consent – accept grooming like nail trims, teeth brushing, hair brushing, and haircuts

 Loose Leash Walking